Tides Today & Tomorrow in Manilla, LA

 What is the moon phase in Manilla, LA tonight?

-Tonight the moon over Manilla, LA is Third Quarter (36% illuminated).
-This places Manilla, LA in a transitional tide cycle, so tidal ranges are shifting between spring and neap this week.
+Tonight the moon over Manilla, LA is First Quarter (46% illuminated).
+This places Manilla, LA in a neap tide cycle, so tidal ranges are near their weekly minimum this week.

 US Harbors Tidal Data